 That means taking it upon themselves to think through their own complex layers of feelings and emotional memories from childhood, deciding as an adult how they feel, and setting up their own lives accordingly.

-Mother-in-laws who run roughshod over their own children’s emotional rights as children, who fail to show up to parent youngsters but decide they are entitled to a “do-over” as parents to their grandchildren, and or who go out of their way to socially sabotage and undermine their adult child’s romantic relationships are guilty of acting egocentric with a grandiose sense of entitlement.
+Mothers-in-law who run roughshod over their own children’s emotional rights as children, who fail to show up to parent youngsters but decide they are entitled to a “do-over” as parents to their grandchildren, and or who go out of their way to socially sabotage and undermine their adult child’s romantic relationships are guilty of acting egocentrically with a grandiose sense of entitlement.

 A quick search of this website or the internet for the key phrases “narcissist entitlement”, Narcissism, Narcissistic Personality Disorder, “narcissist grandiosity”, and reading the article 100 Personality Traits of Toxic Mothers can quickly bring a person up to speed with regard to what all the terms and implications mean.